 Rejoice when you see yourself drawn upwards in what you think and do.
-It is supposed to happen because of your faith.
-If it is not happening, maybe your faith is dead and if so cannot save you.
+This is supposed to happen because of your faith.
+If it is not happening, it may mean that your faith is dead and if so, cannot save you.
 Expect quality works from a living faith.

 3. Expect God to provide

 Abraham's faith was summed up in his answer to Isaac when he asked where the sacrifice was coming from.
 He said, "The Lord will provide."
 That is what "Moriah" means in Hebrew.
 That is what they named the place where Isaac was offered.